gradle/gradle/subprojects/docs/src/docs/release/notes.md

     apply plugin: 'codenarc'

 By running the `buildDashboard` task after other tasks that generate reports (e.g. by running `gradle check buildDashboard`), the generated build dashboard contains links to the
 `codenarc` reports.
 This version of the build dashboard does not include links to test reports.
-This will be added in a future Gradle version.
+This plugin is in the early stages of development and will be significantly improved in future Gradle releases.

 More information on the `build-dashboard` plugin can be found in the [user guide](userguide/buildDashboard_plugin.html).

-### New Sonar Runner plugin (i)

-Gradle 1.5 ships with a new `sonar-runner` plugin that is set to replace the existing Sonar plugin.
-As its name indicates, the new plugin is based on the [Sonar Runner](http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner), the new and official way to integrate with Sonar.
-Unlike the old Sonar plugin, the new Sonar Runner plugin is compatible with the latest Sonar versions (3.4 and above).
-To learn more, check out the [Sonar Runner Plugin](userguide/sonar_runner_plugin.html) chapter in the Gradle user guide, and the `sonarRunner` samples in the full Gradle distribution.

 ## Fixed issues

 ### Support for Ivy dynamic resolve mode (i)